dsl2l2017/dsl2l2017.github.io/assignments.md

 * **World Atlas of Language Structures**.
 There are over 7,000 human languages in the world.
 The [World Atlas of Language Structures (WALS)](https://www.kaggle.com/rtatman/world-atlas-of-language-structures) contains information on the structure of 2,679 of them.
 Goal: make an interactive map that shows different linguistic features.

-* **SF beach water quality**.
+* **San Francisco beach water quality**.
 Analyze and identify patterns in the concentration of bacteria in 15 stations around San Francisco.
 Dataset: [SF Beaches Water Quality](https://www.kaggle.com/jboysen/sf-beaches-water)

 * **San Francisco yearly budget**.
 The city of San Francisco has published an [open dataset with the annual budget](https://datasf.org/blog/unpacking-a-10-billion-budget/).
 Using this dataset, describe how the budget is spent, and formulate recommendations for upcoming years.